 - Isopentane – this is a degreaser that breaks down the oils on your skin.
 It will help your hair stand up, so you can shave it easier.
 Unfortunately, it also causes skin dryness, headaches, dizziness, and allergic reactions.

 - Glycols – they help moisturize your skin but have been linked to dry skin, rashes and skin allergies.
 Look to avoid propylene glycol, butylene glycol, and ethylene glycol.

 - BHT – butylated hydroxytoluene is a preservative found in personal care products including shaving creams and gels.
-It’s been linked to hormone disruption, irritation of the skin and lungs, and is carcinogenic in animals.
+It’s been linked to hormone disruption in animals.

 What to Look for in an Eco-Friendly Shaving Cream

 Now you are aware of the potentially harmful ingredients you should avoid, here are some guidelines for finding an eco-friendly shaving cream.

 - Check the ingredients – take some time and examine the label.
 If it seems most of the ingredients are synthetic chemical-based ones, avoid it.
 True eco-friendly manufacturers will be transparent and want you to know the contents of their products.